2003 FA Women's Community Shield

 The 2003 Women's FA Community Shield was the fourth Women's FA Community Shield, as with its male equivalent, the Community Shield is an annual football match played between the winners of the previous season's league and the previous season's Women's FA Cup.
-The match was contested between Fulham and Doncaster Belles.
+The match was contested between Fulham and Doncaster Rovers Belles.
 Fulham won 1–0.